 I was looking for a graduate scheme that wasn’t just about being in an office doing technical work.
-I joined Mott MacDonald Bentley because of the active site role you get to play as a civil engineer here.
+I joined Mott MacDonald Bentley because I was interested in the technical/management/active site role that's on offer as a civil engineer with the company.

 What is the best thing about your role?

 There are plenty of opportunities to form a design myself.
 There is a great combination of a free-reign and support that is keeping me genuinely interested in the work I do.
 In the design and build structure of Mott MacDonald Bentley projects, you get to see your designs being built (and correct any mistakes!)

 How would you describe the culture of Mott MacDonald?

 It’s surprisingly nurturing for a big company.
 I speak to so many people from outside my team and they always have time to help me with my work.
 The graduate scheme has a lot of valuable courses, such as presentation skills, to build you into a confident young engineer.